Australia says US, Japan partnership doesn't challenge China

-CANBERRA, Australia (AP) - An Australian minister said on Tuesday a new infrastructure partnership with the United States and Japan does not challenge growing Chinese investment in the Indo-Pacific region.
+CANBERRA, Australia (AP) - An Australian minister said on Tuesday a new infrastructure partnership with the United States and Japan did not challenge growing Chinese investment in the Indo-Pacific region.

 The move comes amid growing concerns about an increase in Chinese influence through the country's One Belt One Road infrastructure program.